Henrique123-Marques/Henrique123-Marques/README.md

 ## 🔭 Current Focus

-- 🪐 Studying observational astronomy and astrophysics as an in-depth hobby
+- 🪐 Studying observational astronomy and astrophysics as an in-depth amateur hobby
 - 📊 Learning Data Science: analysis, visualization, and modeling
 - 💻 Building software projects with a focus on best practices
 - 🌱 Exploring relational databases (PostgreSQL, SQLite)
-- 🎯 Goal: combine astronomy and data in astronomical data analysis projects
+- 🎯 Goal: Data Science projects to improve and and learn

 <br/>